-My apologies for the long absence on the blog, I’ve been quite busy as of late and sadly have not found the time to dedicate to any new posts.
+My apologies for the recent absence on the blog, I’ve been quite busy as of late and sadly have not found the time to dedicate to any new posts.
 That said, while I do have some free time I would like to just briefly discuss the amazing workings of the Holy Spirit.
 As believers, many of us like to share and openly discuss our faith in the hopes of one day converting others.
 In other words, by sharing our faith, we plant the Seeds of Faith in others.
 Thereby when one opens their hearts to God’s Love and Grace, those seeds, nurtured through the Holy Spirit, will then begin to take root and grow.
 A great illustration of this can be found in the conversion story of the late Kochi Momoko.

 Though not a household name in the U.S., Kochi Momoko was well known in Japan, and certainly well known to fans and enthusiast of the old “kaiju” (strange creature) films.
 To that end, Momoko was the female lead in her first major film appearance, the original 1954 classic, “Gojira”, titled “Godzilla: King of the Monsters” in the American version of the film.
 With the success of Godzilla, she became type cast and was largely relegated to other kaiju films, or creature features.
 By 1959 she decided to become a more formal actress, thereafter pursuing a largely stage oriented career with the occasional film or television role.